Krishnagar Government College: Academics

-Krishnagar Government College offers three-year undergraduate courses in the field of arts and science along with honours; and two year post graduation courses.
+Krishnagar Government College offers four-year undergraduate courses (according to National Education Policy 2020) in the field of arts and science along with honours, (previously, three-year UG courses under CBCS system); and two year post graduation courses.
 The college has 16 academic departments offering 19 major programs.

 Accreditation

 Krishnagar Government College was awarded an A (CGPA: 3.17, 2015) grade by the National Assessment and Accreditation Council (NAAC).
 The college is recognized by the University Grants Commission (UGC).
 The college was also named a "college with potential for excellence" in 2010.
 The college also has a long list of alumni members.